Aliases for GSTZ1 Gene

 This gene is a member of the glutathione S-transferase (GSTs) super-family which encodes multifunctional enzymes important in the detoxification of electrophilic molecules, including carcinogens, mutagens, and several therapeutic drugs, by conjugation with glutathione.
 This enzyme catalyzes the conversion of maleylacetoacetate to fumarylacetoacatate, which is one of the steps in the phenylalanine/tyrosine degradation pathway.
 Deficiency of a similar gene in mouse causes oxidative stress.
 Several transcript variants of this gene encode multiple protein isoforms. [provided by RefSeq, Jul 2015]

 GeneCards Summary for GSTZ1 Gene

 GSTZ1 (Glutathione S-Transferase Zeta 1) is a Protein Coding gene.
 Diseases associated with GSTZ1 include Tyrosinemia, Type I and Tyrosinemia.
-Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Phase II conjugation.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and glutathione peroxidase activity.

 UniProtKB/Swiss-Prot for GSTZ1 Gene